PositronicNerd/Ambient-Assissted-Living/README.md

 # Assissted Living Out of Bounds (ALOB)

-## Description:
+## What is ALOB?

--Collects and analyzes sleep data of the patient.

--No need of a hospital, can be used at patient's home.

--Easy to install.

--You and a medical expert can watch that data 24/7 online.

--Includes more services such as:
+ALOB is a solution inspired by the [AAL programme](http://www.aal-europe.eu/about/) to provide medical solutions to your relatives and loved ones while they stay at home safe while you live your own life.
+At the same time, it can be used by specialists to make diagnosis from their offices and receive them inmediately via chat.

+## What makes it so amazing?:

+*Allows to you get the data from the medical sensors and then monitorize it whenever and wherever you want.

+*No need for exhausting and expensive stays in a hospital.
+ALOB allows you to stay at home to get the results.

+*Your doctor will be able to get the same data and share opinion with you about it from home.

+*Easy to use and easy to install.
+You will only need an internet connection and a computer.

+*Fully translated to 5 languages (Finnish, English, Spanish, German, Japanese).

+## What services are we currently offering?:

+### Presence-Detecting lights:
- -Presence-Detecting lights.
-In case the patient wakes up at night, the lights on the walls will turn on to prevent desorientation and     	  accidents.
+In case the patient wakes up at night, the lights on the walls will turn on to prevent desorientation and possible accidents.
+### Chat board:
- -Chat board: Communication between the patient, the medical expert and you.
+Communication between the patient, the medical expert and you.
+### Pill box:

- -Pill box: Allows you and the medical expert to create a pill plan for the whole week.
+Allows you and the medical expert to create a pill plan for the whole week.
 The patient receives a notification everytime a pill	has to be consumed.
+### Fall detector:

- -Fall detector: When the patient suffers a fall, an instant message will be sent you via WhatsApp with the exact date and time (Possible 		inclussion of medical services response)
+When the patient suffers a fall, an instant message will be sent you via WhatsApp with the exact date and time (Possible 		inclussion of medical services response)

- All these services are able to be shutdown in case of malfunction or not being requested.
 -Perks:

  -Easy-To-Use application (Calmed colors, Intutive icons and Google's Material Design UI design).

- -Fully translated to 5 languages (Finnish, English, Spanish, German, Japanese).

--Technologies Involved:
+## Technologies Involved:

- -MySQL Server.
+ *MySQL Server.

- -JavaFX.
+ *JavaFX.

- -Arduino for the sensors.
+ *Arduino for the sensors.

- -Python3 for data management.
+ *Python3 for data management.

- How it works:
+## How it works:

  -Supervisor role (Medical expert):